Epiphany Cathedral (Venice, Florida): Epiphany Cathedral

+Plans for a major renovation of the cathedral began in 2021.
+Hurricane Ian in 2022 delayed the project's timeline.
+On May 30, 2024, Bishop Dewane led a groundbreaking service for the rebuilding project that is expected to last two years.
+Work will include a new front entrance and gathering space, a barrel vaulted ceiling, new furnishings and upgraded HVAC and other systems.

 Parish School

 Epiphany School was started by Msgr.
 George W. Cummings in 1959 with 66 students in four grades.
 Classes were held at the Kentucky Military Institute until the parish school building was completed.
 The school building was originally a single story.
 A second story was added in 1966.
-Benedictine Sisters taught at the school from 1959-1968.
+Benedictine Sisters taught at the school from 1959 to 1968.
 They were replaced by Franciscan Sisters from Syracuse, New York and taught in the school until 1974.
 At that time two Benedictines joined the lay teachers on the staff.
 In 1977 they were joined by three School Sisters of Notre Dame and two Sisters of Charity of the Blessed Virgin Mary.

 Kindergarten was added in 1978.
 Marion Hall, a multi-purpose facility, was built on the east side of the school in 1979.
 The following year grades 6-8 were formed into a middle school.
 A computer lab and a new playground were added in 1983.
 Pre-Kindergarten was added in 1987.
 As enrollment increased additions were made to the building.
 An annex was added to the south-side of the building in 1990.
 The cafeteria, media center, pre-school classrooms and music room were added between 1991 and 1993.
 An annex building replaced the former convent and the former rectory in 1996.
 Santa Maria Chapel was added to the school building in 1998.
 It was provided by a benefactor.
 Enrollment declined in the early 2000s and grades were reduced to one grade per classroom.
 The annex building was given to the parish to use for offices.
 In 2007 Epiphany School was given a Blue Ribbon of Excellence Award.